Transcript #81: Making your C library callable from Python by wrapping it with Cython

 16:34 Thank you for listening to Python Bytes.

-16:37 Follow the show on Twitter via @PythonBytes.
+16:37 Follow the show on Twitter via @pythonbytes.

-16:39 bytes that's Python bytes as in B Y T E S and get the full show notes at Python bytes dot FM if you have a news item you want featured just visit Python bytes dot FM and send it our way we're always on the lookout for sharing something cool on behalf of myself and Brian Akin this is Michael Kennedy thank you for listening and sharing this podcast with your friends and colleagues
+16:39 bytes that's Python bytes as in B Y T E S and get the full show notes at Python bytes dot FM if you have a news item you want featured just visit Python bytes dot FM and send it our way we're always on the lookout for sharing something cool on behalf of myself and Brian Okken this is Michael Kennedy thank you for listening and sharing this podcast with your friends and colleagues